sbslee/pypgx/README.rst

                            Compute summary statistics for control gene from BAM files.
        compute-copy-number
-                           Compute copy number from read depth for the target gene.
+                           Compute copy number from read depth for target gene. compute-target-depth
-       compute-target-depth
                            Compute read depth for target gene from BAM files. create-consolidated-vcf